medyan-dev/MEDYANSimRunner.jl/README.md

 `job_idx::String`: The job index.
 This is used for multi job simulations.

-The part of `job_idx` after the last "/" is parsed as a positive `BigInt` and set as the default RNG seed right before `setup` is called.

 #### `save_snapshot(step::Int, state; kwargs...)::StorageTrees.ZGroup`
 Return the state of the system as a `StorageTrees.ZGroup` This function should not mutate `state`